-It is important to understand the fundamental influencers on whatever market you are evaluating.
-Personally, I make extensive use of mind-maps to draw out and connect the sources of change and their positive or negative impacts.
+It is important to understand the fundamental influencers in whatever market you are evaluating.
+Personally, I make extensive use of mind maps to draw out and connect the sources of change and their positive or negative impacts.
 By doing so you may uncover factors that you never imagined would have an impact on the price or measurement you are forecasting.
 For example, the current COVID-19 pandemic was nearly impossible to predict.
-But understanding that a global lockdown would have a negative impact on GDP growth as well as an immediate impact on transportation demand helps to predict the magnitude to which the oil price will decrease.
+But understanding that a global lockdown would have a negative impact on GDP growth, as well as an immediate impact on transportation demand, helps to predict the magnitude to which the oil price will decrease.

 Figure 1: An extract of an example market map.
-Red arrows indicate positive correlation.
-Green arrows indicate negative correlation.
+Red arrows indicate a positive correlation.
+Green arrows indicate a negative correlation.

 Step 3: Outline the assumptions and methodology upon which the base case is built